SeanMcP/seanmcp.com/src/content/suffering-from-recipe-blog-syndrome.md

 title: Suffering from recipe-blog syndrome
 description:
-  I feel a gravitational pull to write long-winded introductions to my articles, but it's time to break out of that orbit
+  I feel a gravitational pull to write long-winded introductions to my articles, but it's time to break out of that orbit.
 tags:
   - Blog
 date: 2023-05-15T06:50-0400